orf/dirscan/README.md

 file was created, accessed or modified.

 It is significantly faster than tools like `ncdu`, `find` or `tree`, produces a simple JSON or CSV output that can be analysed by the built-in viewer or loaded into other tools and supports a customizable number of threads.
+It also implements a

 Table of Contents